francoisthire/bam/README.md

 found, a shrinker can be employed to produce smaller, more comprehensible counterexamples, thus facilitating easier debugging.

-Bam is an OCaml library designed for property-based testing (PBT).
-Property-based testing is a methodology where properties are verified across numerous randomly generated values.
-When a counterexample is found, a shrinker can be employed to produce smaller, more comprehensible counterexamples, thus facilitating easier debugging.

 ## Key Features

 - **Monad-like Generators**: The library facilitates the easy creation of